 Classic Inca Trail 4 Days 3 Nights – Itinerary

-- Day 3: Runkuruccay, Phuyupatamarca, Wiñayhuayna.
-We will camp out overnight.
+- Day 3: Runkuruccay, Phuyupatamarca, Winayhuayna.
+Night on campsite.

-- Day 4: Wiñaywayna to Inti Punku.
-We will have a guided tour of Machu Picchu.
-6:30-8:20 We will go from Aguas Calientes to Ollantaytambo by train.
-8:30-10:30 We will go from Ollantaytambo to Cusco by bus.
+- Day 4: Hike from Winaywayna to Inti Punku (Sun Gate, the entrance to Machu Picchu).
+We will have a professionally guided tour of Machu Picchu from 6:30 to 8:20, then go from Aguas Calientes to Ollantaytambo by train between 8:30 and 10:30.
+Finally from Ollantaytambo to Cusco city on a private bus.

-- If you have questions about the Inca Trail, you can read our Frequently Asked Questions page.
+- Questions about the Inca Trail?
+You can read our Frequently Asked Questions page.

-- Book the short Inca Trail if places for the Classic Trail in 2017 have sold out.
+- Book the short Inca Trail if tickets for the Classic 4-Day Trail in 2017 are sold out.